R. Carlos Nakai: Recognition and legacy

 Many of Nakai's records have been critically and commercially successful.
 Two albums, Earth Spirit (1987) and Canyon Trilogy (1989), were certified Gold by the Recording Industry Association of America.
 Music review website AllMusic called Canyon Trilogy "[elegant] in its simplicity", and referred to Earth Spirit as "an outstanding CD from a soulful man."

 Nakai's 1995 collaboration with William Eaton, Feather, Stone, and Light, topped the New Age music album charts for 13 weeks, and was listed as a Billboard Critic's choice.
 He has been nominated for the Grammy Award eleven times: first in 1993 for Ancestral Voices in the Best Traditional Folk Album category, and later eight times in the Best New Age Album category, and twice in the Best Native American Album category.
 He has been described as one of the "most prolific and innovative artists" within his genre.

 Nakai developed a system of tablature notation, commonly known as Nakai tablature, that could be used to represent Native American music in a notation similar to that of Western classical music.
 It could be used across different flute types, as notes in it corresponded to intervals from the fundamental frequency of the flute, rather than to an absolute frequency.

-Nakai was featured on the 1999 film Songkeepers, which depicted five Native American flute players — Nakai, Tom Mauchahty-Ware, Sonny Nevaquaya, Hawk Littlejohn, Kevin Locke — talking about their instruments and songs, and the role of the flute and its music in their tribes.
+Nakai was featured on the 1999 film Songkeepers, which depicted five Native American flute players—Nakai, Tom Mauchahty-Ware, Sonny Nevaquaya, Hawk Littlejohn, Kevin Locke—talking about their instruments and songs, and the role of the flute and its music in their tribes.
 Nakai's 1985 composition Cycles was used by the Martha Graham Dance Company in 1988 as the music for its ballet Nightchant.
 In 1993, Nakai played the flute as a soloist for the Phoenix Symphony's world premiere of a concerto for the ceder flute, composed by James DeMars.

 In 2005, Nakai was inducted into the Arizona Music & Entertainment Hall of Fame.
 Nakai was awarded the Arizona Governor's Arts Award in 1992.
 He received an honorary doctorate from Northern Arizona University in 1994, and the NAUAA Dwight Patterson (1934) Alumnus of the Year Award in 2001.
 The Library of Congress has more than 30 of his recordings preserved in the American Folklife Center.

 Discography

 Nakai's first album was released in 1983 by Canyon Records.
-He has since released forty other albums through Canyon and appeared as a guest on other labels.
+He has since released 40 other albums on Canyon and appeared as a guest on other labels.